-Leigh Eichel: After 30 years building high performing businesses and after our last IPO, we took some time to look at an area in the FinTech space that had not changed in a very long time and was lagging.
-This is the area of financial modelling, index and portfolio construction.
-Factor investing, Direct Indexing and other techniques we saw 11 years ago as the areas to focus on.
+Leigh Eichel: After 30 years building high-performing businesses and after our last IPO, we took some time to look at an area in the FinTech space that had not changed in a very long time and was lagging.
+This is the area of financial modeling, index, and portfolio construction.
+Factor investing, Direct Indexing, and other techniques we saw 11 years ago as the areas to focus on.
 Today we are a well-established leader and a massive amount of intellectual property and experience.

 How does Alpha Vee innovate?